Data Analytics Tutorial for Beginners – The Next Big Thing in Big Data

 So, the Data wave has changed the ways in which industries function.
 With Big Data has emerged the requirement to implement advanced analytics to it.
 Now experts can make more accurate and profitable decisions.

-In this session of Data Analytics tutorial for beginners, we are going to see characteristics and need for data analysis.
+In this session of Data Analytics tutorial for beginners, we are going to see everything which is related to data analytics.

 A reporting environment or business intelligence (BI) environment involves calling and execution of reports.
 So, outputs are then printed in the desired form.
 Reporting refers to the process of organizing and summarizing data in an easily readable format to communicate important information.
 Reports help organizations in monitoring different areas of performance and improving customer satisfaction.
 In other words, you can consider reporting as the process of converting raw data into useful information, while analysis transforms information into insights.